shonlittle/studio-schedule/README.md

 # Studio Schedule

-An intelligent class scheduling system for dance studios, built in Python using Google OR-Tools.
+An intelligent class scheduling system for dance studios, built in Python.

 ## Features